ekulxam/enchancement-unbound/README.md

 ### CLIENT:
 - Brimstone Size Limit (purely visual) : Brimstone size scales with damage, so this puts a cap on how big brimstone can render (does not actually change the hitbox or raycast size of the brimstone).
 [Default = 50, My Recommendation = 50]
 - Lines Of Brimstone (purely visual) : How many lines of brimstone should render.
 High values add lots of lag, low values put less strain on your computer but makes brimstone look a bit strange.
 [Default = DEFAULT, My Recommendation = DEFAULT]
-- Berserk Color Tint (purely visual) : Whether or not berserk applies a red tint to the weapon.
+- Berserk Color Tint (purely visual) : Whether berserk applies a red tint to the weapon.
 [Default = true, My Recommendation = true]
+- (Astral Veil) Insanity Bar Color (Purely Visual) : The color of the insanity bar.
+[Default = PURPLE, My Recommendation = WHITE]
+- (Astral Veil) Insanity Bar Style (Purely Visual) : The style (how many notches) of the insanity bar.
+[Default = PROGRESS, My Recommendation = NOTCHED_6]

+## Tags
+- enchancment_unbound:cannot_execute : Entities in this tag cannot be executed by the Executioner enchantment.
+By default, this includes bosses and wardens.
+- enchancment_unbound:midas_touch_immune : Entities in this tag cannot be turned into golden statues by Midas Touch.
+By default, this only includes astral phantoms.
+- enchancment_unbound:should_hit_in_veil : Entities in this tag can be hit be players in Astral Veil and can also hit and target players in Astral Veil.
+By default, this includes bosses, wardens, and astral phantoms.
+- enchancment_unbound:bypasses_midas_link : Damage Types in this tag will not activate Midas Link.
+By default, this only includes thorns to prevent an infinite damage cycle.